Slain football players remembered as funny, sweet, ambitious

-“He nevertheless made a point to come to my office hours repeatedly, often just to ask questions about how things worked around UVA,” Hamilton wrote.
+Hamilton, the American studies professor, recalled how Chandler transferred from Wisconsin and “made a point to come to my office hours repeatedly, often just to ask questions about how things worked around UVA.”

-The professor later helped Chandler to declare his major in American studies, “which he was really excited about.”
+The professor later helped Chandler to declare his major in American studies.

 “He was an unbelievably nice person, always a huge smile, really gregarious and funny,” Hamilton wrote.
 “One of those people who’s just impossible not to like.”

-Mike Hollins, a running back on the football team who was also shot, had a second surgery Tuesday.
+Hollins, a running back on the team who was shot in the back, was showing signs of improvement Tuesday after a second surgery.

 Finley reported from Norfolk, Virginia.
-Associated Press news researcher Rhonda Shafner in New York and sports writer Steve Reed in Charlotte, North Carolina, contributed to this report.
+Associated Press news researcher Rhonda Shafner in New York, sports writer Steve Reed in Charlotte, North Carolina; and reporter Terry Spencer in Fort Lauderdale, Florida; contributed to this report.

 Copyright © The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.